 I had been offered a meaty role in a start-up firm, and internally had decided to take the jump.
 However, the lizard brain was nagging me and urging me to not go ahead.

-The second was to the only man approachable and who had operated in several organizations in that role.
+The second was to the only man approachable and who had operated in several organisations in that role.
 He was and is a role model; Thomas Sir.
-I had not spoken to him in the past three years, yet he immediately recognized me and asked me what he could do for me.
+I had not spoken to him in the past three years, yet he immediately recognised me and asked me what he could do for me.
 I told him my background and told him that I was thinking about joining a start-up.
-Pat comes his reply, if you want to work in Cleartrip, I can see … all said and done, the amygdala was quitened.
+Pat comes his reply, if you want to work in Cleartrip, I can see … all said and done, the amygdala was quietened.